 The documentation as the final result of the European Heritage Training Course shall serve as a base for the future conservation project and the measures that have to be undertaken to rescue Shativank monastery.

-The Training Course will take place from September, 15th, to September, 26th, 2020 and is jointly organised by European Heritage Volunteers and the Service for the Protection of Historical Environment and Cultural Museum-Reserves of the Republic of Armenia, in collaboration with the Polytechnic University of València.
+The Training Course is jointly organised by European Heritage Volunteers and the Service for the Protection of Historical Environment and Cultural Museum-Reserves of the Republic of Armenia, in collaboration with the Polytechnic University of València.